 On Wednesday 27th September, Mrs Thompson was presented with the SATRO Education Provider Award at the STEMX Awards 2017 event held at The Living Planet Centre in Woking, recognising the work St Peter’s does to inspire and encourage young people in STEM (Science, Technology, Engineering & Maths) careers.

 SATRO is an educational charity providing opportunities for young people to experience all aspects of the working world particularly in Science, Technology, Engineering and Maths, fuelling their passion and enthusiasm for their future careers.
-The STEMX Awards celebrate the learning accomplishment of local young people in the world of STEM and alongside this, recognise the significant contribution made by educators, employers and volunteers, toward this achievement.
+The STEMX Awards celebrate the learning accomplishment of local young people in the world of STEM and alongside this, recognise the significant contribution made by educators, employers and volunteers, towards this achievement.

 At the end of the summer term, our Year 10 students had their Careers Week, providing them with an opportunity to explore many different professions and career paths, and to develop their personal or transferrable skills participating in team-building activities and a Business Game.